vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/24_sAdhyopAya-shodhanAdhikAraH.md

-Bhagavān Nārada  has declared in Śrīmad aṣṭākṣara Brahma Vidyā that there are, in different men, varying degrees of faith in the Mūlamantra.
-(He says):- "In proportion to the degree of faith that a man has in aṣṭākṣara, will he attain the fruit thereof.
-It is impossible to measure its greatness."
-The Supreme Ruler of all will ultimately protect even those prapannas who are far from perfect and whose faith is not strong enough.
-If authority is asked for this statement, here it is :--"By the man who has once uttered the two syllables 'Harih' - by him steps have been taken for entering mokṣa".
 In accordance with this, Aḷavandār has conveyed the same idea in the śloka :-- "Whoever' folds his hands in worship to Thee in any manner and at any time - his sins vanish at once.
 It generates all good things.
 It never fails to bear fruit," and so also, “A single" drop of the ocean of nectar called bhakti towards the two lotuses of Thy feet will extinguish instantly the spreading wildfire called saṁsāra and confer superior happiness".
 By uttering the three syllables "Govinda", Kshatrabandu, who stood surrounded by his past karmas swarming (like ants ), attained the highest state."
 As implied in these passages, Iśvara will promote the perfection of the upāya And protect the man.
 Has not this idea been conveyed by Śrī Śāṇḍilya Bhagavān to Devala in the following śloka :- "Many of your previous births ended in vain.
 Consider how this life, too, may end in vain and perform prapatti?
 Froin the śloka :-"The divine seers say that Thou art to be sought as the Saviour and that 'Thou protectest those who have sought Thy protection." -- (from this śloka) it should be understood that intense faith can be found (only) in the divine seers and not in ordinary men) and that, by the authority of what is said by the divine seers, those whose faith is not strong should strengthen it.
 Therefore since there are varying degrees of faith, what is stated in the śāstra about intense faith being an aṅga of prapatti cannot be objected to.

 CAUSES OF THE DECAY OF FAITH AND THE REMEDY THEREFOR